keboola/developers-docs/extend/generic-extractor/iterations.md

 permalink: /extend/generic-extractor/iterations/
 ---

+* TOC
+{:toc}

+The `iterations` section allows you to execute a configuration **multiple times**, each time with **different values**.
+The most typical use for `iterations` is extraction of the same data from multiple accounts.
+This also means that the `iterations` configuration can always be replaced by creating multiple complete configurations of Generic Extractor.

-The `iterations` section allows you to execute the configuration multiple times while using different values each time. `iterations` is configured as an array of objects, where each object contains the same properties as the [`config`](/extend/generic-extractor/config/) section.
+Iterations are specified as an array of objects, where each object contains the same properties as the [`config`](/extend/generic-extractor/config/) section.
 All properties of the object are optional.

+Consider the following example:

 {% highlight json %}
 {